pmem/pmdk/README.md

 ### Contacts ###

-For more information on this library, contact Andy Rudoff (andy.rudoff@intel.com) or post to our [Google group](http://groups.google.com/group/pmem).
+For more information on this library, contact Krzysztof Czurylo (krzysztof.czurylo@intel.com),
+Andy Rudoff (andy.rudoff@intel.com), or post to our [Google group](http://groups.google.com/group/pmem).